khadarfhareedm/GenerativeAI---SHL---Assessment---Recommender/README.md

-🚀 SHL GenAI Assessment Recommender
-Context-Aware Assessment Matching System

-A production-style Generative AI powered recommendation engine that intelligently maps hiring requirements to the most relevant SHL assessments using semantic understanding instead of keyword matching.

-🎯 Problem Statement

-Recruiters often struggle to identify the right assessments for a role due to:

-Large assessment catalogs

-Overlapping skill tags

-Manual keyword-based filtering

-Lack of contextual understanding

-This project solves that by introducing semantic similarity search powered by language embeddings.

-🧠 System Overview

-The system transforms both job descriptions and assessment metadata into vector representations and performs similarity-based retrieval to generate highly relevant recommendations.

-It is built as a complete end-to-end AI application, including:

-Data extraction & cleaning

-Embedding generation

-Similarity indexing

-Model evaluation

-Web-based interface

-⚙️ How It Works
-1️⃣ Text Embedding

-All assessment descriptions are encoded into dense vector representations using a pre-trained Sentence-Transformer model.

-2️⃣ Vector Similarity Search

-Incoming hiring queries are embedded and matched against stored vectors using cosine similarity via a Nearest Neighbors index.

-3️⃣ Lightweight Re-ranking

-Domain-aware boosting improves precision by refining skill relevance signals.

-📊 Evaluation Strategy

-The system is validated using labeled training queries.

-Metric Used:
-Recall@10

-This ensures that the correct assessment appears within the top 10 recommendations for the majority of evaluation queries.

-🖥️ User Interface

-A minimal, interactive browser interface enables:

-Entering job descriptions

-Selecting number of recommendations

-Viewing ranked results with:

-Assessment Name

-Test Type

-Skill Tags

-Similarity Score

-The UI is lightweight and designed for fast testing and demonstration.

-🗂️ Project Architecture
+**# 🚀 SHL – Generative AI Assessment Recommendation System

+A semantic recommendation engine that intelligently maps hiring queries to the most relevant SHL assessments using contextual language understanding instead of simple keyword matching.

+---

+## 📌 Project Overview

+This system helps recruiters and hiring teams quickly identify the most suitable SHL assessments for a given job description.

+Instead of relying on keyword filtering, the system understands the **intent and context** of the query using modern NLP embeddings and similarity search.

+---

+## 🎯 What This Project Does

+- Accepts a **job description / hiring query**
+- Converts text into **dense semantic embeddings**
+- Matches against SHL assessment descriptions
+- Returns **Top-K ranked recommendations**
+- Displays similarity scores for transparency

+---

+## 🧠 Core Approach

+### 1️⃣ Semantic Representation
+Assessment descriptions and user queries are converted into vector embeddings using a **Sentence-Transformer model**.

+### 2️⃣ Similarity Search
+Cosine similarity is used to retrieve the most relevant assessments via a **Nearest Neighbors index**.

+### 3️⃣ Intelligent Re-Ranking
+Lightweight domain-aware boosting improves skill-level relevance.

+---

+## 📊 Evaluation

+The system is evaluated using labeled training queries.

+**Metric Used:**
+`Recall@10`

+The evaluation confirms that the correct assessment appears within the top 10 recommendations for most queries.

+---

+## 🖥️ User Interface Features

+Users can:

+- Enter job descriptions
+- Select number of recommendations
+- View ranked results including:
+  - Assessment Name
+  - Test Type
+  - Skill Tags
+  - Similarity Score

+The interface is lightweight and optimized for fast testing and demonstration.

+---

+## 🛠 Technology Stack

+- Python
+- Flask
+- Sentence-Transformers
+- scikit-learn
+- Pandas
+- NumPy
+- HTML / CSS / JavaScript

+---

+## 🗂 Project Structure

 SHL-GenAI-Assessment-Recommender/
 │
-├── app.py                     # Flask server & API endpoint
+├── app.py # Flask API & recommendation logic
 ├── build_index.py # Embedding + NN index builder
 ├── clean_catalog.py # Data cleaning pipeline
 ├── retrieve_test.py # CLI testing utility
 │
 ├── data/
 │ ├── catalog_clean.csv
 │ ├── embeddings.npy
 │ ├── metadata.csv
 │ └── nn_model.joblib
 │
 ├── templates/
 │ └── index.html
 │
 ├── static/
 │ ├── script.js
 │ └── styles.css
 │
 └── README.md
-🛠 Technology Stack

-Python

-Flask

-Sentence-Transformers

-scikit-learn

-Pandas / NumPy

-HTML / CSS / JavaScript
+---

-✨ Key Strengths
+## ✨ Key Highlights

-✔ Context-aware semantic matching
+- Context-aware semantic matching
-✔ Modular architecture
+- Modular and clean architecture
-✔ Fast inference using pre-built index
+- Fast inference using pre-built index
-✔ Easy catalog extensibility
-✔ Clean separation between backend and UI
+- Easy to extend with new assessments
+- Separation of data, model, and UI layers

+---

-📌 Practical Applications
+## 📌 Practical Applications

-This system can support:
+This system can be used by:

+- Recruiters
-Talent Acquisition Teams
+- Talent Acquisition Teams

-Recruitment Agencies

-HR Technology Platforms
+- HR Technology Platforms

-Assessment Providers
+- Assessment Vendors

-by significantly reducing manual effort in test selection.

-🔮 Future Enhancements

-Hybrid keyword + semantic scoring

-Feedback-based learning loop

-FAISS indexing for large-scale catalogs

-REST API deployment for enterprise integration
+to efficiently shortlist relevant assessments for specific roles.

+---

-👨‍💻 Developed By
+## 👨‍💻 Developed By

-Mohammad Khadar Fhareed
+**Mohammad Khadar Fhareed**
-SHL Research Engineer Assessment Submission
+SHL Research Engineer – Assessment Submission**